 Cichorium intybus L. is the correct and accepted scientific name for this species.
 The genus and species were both named and described by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.
 Cichorium intybus subsp. spicatum is the only accepted infraspecific name listed on Plants of the World Online.
-There are 29 synonyms of this species.

 Other common names include Blue Daisy, Blue Dandelion, Blue Sailors, Blue Weed, Bunk, Coffeeweed, Cornflower, Hendibeh, Horseweed, Ragged Sailors, Succory, Wild Bachelor’s Buttons, and Wild Endive.